I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The verdict?
 The bouillon from the horse was unanimously judged superior as was the roast fillet.

 Waverley Root was a prominent food writer until his retirement in 1969.
-He is quoted frequently as having once described horsemeat as having a “lingering sweetness, which is not disagreeable but is disconcerting in meat.”
+He is quoted frequently as describing horsemeat as having a “lingering sweetness, which is not disagreeable but is disconcerting in meat.”